-For the financial year ended 31 December 2016, Group's turnover was RM557.5 million (2015:RM525.6 million).
-We recorded a pre-tax profit of RM12.8 million as compared to RM34.6 million in the previous year.
+For the financial year ended 31 December 2017, Group's turnover was RM616.9 million (2016: RM557.5 million).
+We recorded a pre-tax profit of RM17.6 million as compared to RM12.8 million in the previous year.

-At Company level, turnover was RM192,000 and profit before tax of RM32,462 due to management fees from subsidiaries.
+At Company level, turnover was RM232,800 and profit before tax of RM6.2 million due to management fees from subsidiaries and reversal of doubtful debt provisions of intercompany borrowings.